denoflow/denoflow/README.md

 return;
 ```

 The state will be saved to `data` folder in `json` format.
-If needed, we'll add sqlite or postgres etc as the key value database.
+You can also use sqlite to store the state.
+Just set `general.database: sqlite://data.sqlite` in your workflow config file.

 #### Syntax